 Students are encouraged to borrow only what they need and to seek outside scholarships and save summer earnings in order to reduce overall indebtedness.
 The Financial Aid Office works closely with students to achieve this goal.

-Gustavus participates in the Federal Direct Loan Program and PLUS (Parent Loan for Undergraduate Students).
+Gustavus participates in the Federal Direct Loan Program and the Federal Perkins Loan Program for students.
+Information and application procedures below:

 Private, alternative Loans are loans not guaranteed by the Federal Government and are not awarded as part of a student's financial aid package.
 The borrower (either student or parent) may borrow such a loan through various participants such as banks or credit unions to help cover college expenses.
 Students should exhaust their eligibility in the federal loan programs before borrowing through a private student loan program.